ghostfreeman/volcanolairwebsigh/content/jobs/gameplay-developer-remote.md

 * You live in or near the Denver/Colorado Springs area.
 This isn't required though!

 ## Compensation
-95-105k Annually depending on location, skillset, and other factors.
+95,000 to 105,000k Annually depending on location, skillset, and other factors.

-Volcano Lair provides comprehensive benefits including Health and Life insurance, AD&D, 401k, 15 PTO days a year (unlimited PTO is a scam and we hate it too), 20 sick days, COVID leave, 6 months maternity leave (for both parents after 1 year of employment) and much more.
+Volcano Lair provides comprehensive benefits including Health and Life insurance, AD&D, 401k, 20 PTO days a year, 20 sick days, COVID leave, 6 months paid maternity leave (for both parents after 1 year of employment) and much more.

 ## Interested?
 Apply to this position on Indeed or email your resume and portfolio to `careers at volcanolair dot co`.
 If you are emailing us, include the position in your email title.